solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 6. For this first run, select the "dev" environment by entering **1** and then pressing **Enter**.

 7. Next, we're asked to supply an administrator login (username) for the PostgreSQL server and database.
 This will be the username credential you would need to enter to connect to your newly created database.

+    These credentials are not used further in the lab, so you can really enter anything that is valid here.
+The administrator login can be "admin".

    ![In the Azure Cloud Shell window, we are prompted for the administrative username for the PostgreSQL server and database we want to create.](images/stepbystep/media/image47.png "Azure Cloud Shell")

 8. Enter a value for the "administratorLogin" and then press **Enter**.

 9. Next, we're asked to supply an administrator password for the PostgreSQL server and database.
 This will be the password credential you would need to enter to connect to your newly created database.
+The password need to fulfill the requirements, more than 8 chars, and containing upper/lower case characters, numbers and a symbol, so e.g. "Whatever2019!" should work.

    ![In the Azure Cloud Shell window, we are prompted for the administrative password for the PostgreSQL server and database we want to create.](images/stepbystep/media/image48.png "Azure Cloud Shell")